When is Eid Al Adha 2026 in Ghana? Date, meaning, observance, traditions and wishes

 Eid al-Adha is a Muslim holiday commemorating Prophet Ibrahim's love for Allah and willingness to sacrifice his son, Ismail.
 But, instead, Allah replaced Ismail with a ram, right before the sacrifice.

-This mandate from Allah was a litmus test for Prophet Ibrahim's readiness and devotion to fulfil his Lord's command completely.
-As a result, Eid al-Adha's meaning can be translated to the festival of sacrifice.
+This mandate from Allah was a litmus test of Prophet Ibrahim's readiness and devotion to fulfil his Lord's command in full.
+As a result, Eid al-Adha's meaning can be translated as the festival of sacrifice.

 The tenth day of the final (twelfth) month of the Islamic Lunar Calendar, Dhu-al-Hijjah, is Eid-ul-Adha.
-A genuine sighting of the moon determines the date of the celebration after the yearly Holy Pilgrimage of Hajj.
+A genuine sighting of the moon determines the date of the celebration following the annual Hajj pilgrimage.

 Source: Getty Images